The 10 Best Sports Bars In Sydney To Watch The Paris Olympics 2024 With The Biggest Screens & Bevvies

 The Oaks Hotel is home to Taffy’s At The Oaks – one of the best sports bars in Sydney.
 Its menu is extensive as well, with great pub grub as well as some ~fancier~ dishes like an Asian coconut poached chicken and a roasted barramundi fillet.
 Its cocktail menu looks delish, with Taffy’s Spicy Marg sounding like an absolute treat!

-It’s playing a bunch of the Paris Olympic Games events on big screens, and you can find its live schedule here.
+It’s playing a bunch of the Olympic Games Paris 2024 events on big screens, and you can find its live schedule here.

 Address: 118 Military Rd, Neutral Bay NSW 2089